On art and lies

 And therein lies the culprit.
 Artists and scholars may be interested in that art, but what does it matter to some lovers, to a lost child, to a lonely being, to a struggling woman… what does it matter to them how black a black color can be, how a white on a white background can be called art, how a Serbian woman counts grains of rice until the audience goes into ketosis…

 Nobody cares about that.
 And few do anything to change it.

 My work is to compose images about things that not only concern me and come out of my life experience, but that I know concern us all.
 My goal is visibility.
 To be seen.
 Because I think, arrogantly but to some extent objectively, that what I have to say is important, and that I can make others feel a little less alone.

-There are many people who will never get a message that they need and that maybe I have, because art is boring, it’s only for people who “understand art”.
+There are many people who will never get a message that they need and that maybe I have, because they think that art is boring, that it is only for people who “understand art”.

-Don’t let any self-styled representative of art tell you what is good and expensive, and what is vulgar and brut.
+Don’t let any self-styled representative of art, a stuffy gallery owner, or a curator in an open shirt tell you what is good and very expensive, and what is vulgar or brutal and worthless.
 If your 5 year old daughter can do it, if with a mop and a lighter you can do it, if it doesn’t make you feel anything, if it doesn’t mean anything to you… it will be art, but it is not good.